wilblack/lilybot/rpi_client/bot_roles/README.md

 TODO Show Example.

 This is an example local_settings.py file.
 It is the bare minimum required.
+Besure and change the BOT_CHANNEL to an appropriate unqiue channel name (this is used for MQTT messaging).

 ```#python